PRESS DIGEST- Canada - June 26

-June 26 The following are the top stories from select Canadian newspapers.
+June 26 (Reuters) - The following are the top stories from select Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** China has signed an agreement saying it will stop conducting state-sponsored cyberattacks aimed at stealing Canadian private-sector trade secrets and proprietary technology. tgam.ca/2sIavxD